Unit 4 - Practice Quiz

 Conceptual grouping of metaheuristics Easy

-A. Human-based algorithms
+A. Physics-based algorithms

-B. Swarm intelligence algorithms
+C. Swarm intelligence algorithms

-D. Physics-based algorithms
+D. Evolutionary algorithms

 13 When comparing optimization algorithms, what does 'convergence speed' refer to?